 In relation to the Trust, interest rate risk arises due to the pricing on the underlying mortgage assets not matching the pricing of interest bearing liabilities.
 Interest rate risk is the current and prospective impact of changes in interest rates to which the Trust's earnings are exposed.
 The Trust mitigates interest rate risk by entering into a series of interest rate swaps with the Bank by transferring cash inflows from underlying mortgage assets and in return receives cash flows based on the Bank Bill Swap rate plus a margin sufficient to meet the interest commitments on the loans from the Bank, associated swaps and fees payable.
 The margin payable is calculated based on a weighted average margin of the liabilities to the Bank for each distribution period and also includes a margin for fees, including excess servicing fees payable to the Bank.
-This effectively aligns the cash flows receivable on the underlying mortgage assets and the cash flows payable on the liabilities from the Bank resulting in nil cash flow hedge ineffectiveness recorded in the Statement of Comprehensive Income.
+This effectively aligns the cash flows receivable on the underlying mortgage assets and the cash flows payable on the liabilities from the Bank.
 Any residual income after payment for fees is distributed to the Bank as an excess servicing fee.
 Any volatility represents unrealised gains or losses due to the fair value movement in the derivative assets and liabilities.
-This results in limited fair value hedge ineffectiveness recorded in the Statement of Comprehensive Income.